akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Sir Guy lingered through the afternoon.
 He walked with her in the garden, praising her herbcraft.
 He asked about the manor, about the boundaries, about the iron pits.
 He asked about Harold.
 He asked about her mother.

-"You manage all this yourself?"
-He looked at the hall, the barns, the fields.
-"A rare thing.
-A woman who knows what she is about."
+‘You manage all this yourself?‘ He looked at the hall, the barns, the fields.
+‘A rare thing, woman who knows what she is about.
+Many women I know are as changeable as the weather.’

-She shrugged, but she was pleased.
-"My father taught me."
+She shrugged, but she was secretly pleased.
+‘My father taught me.‘

-"A rare father, then."
+‘A rare father, then.‘

-*She liked the way he looked at her as if she were worth looking at.
+*It was enjoyable, having someone to talk to.
 She had been lonely, with her father away.
-Her mother had been dead for two years.
 The hall was quiet.
-And Sir Guy was handsome, and attentive, and he had brought news of Harold.*
+And Sir Guy was handsome, and attentive, and he had brought news of Harold.
+She liked the way he looked at her as if she were worth looking at.*

 As they walked, he spoke of his own father.
-"My father served the crown," he said, his voice flat.
-"He died for this land.
-I am trying to make something of what he left me."
+‘My father served the crown,‘ he said, his voice flat.
+‘He died for this land.
+I am trying to make something of what he left me.‘

 Beatrice felt a pang of sympathy.
-She knew what it was to lose a father.
-"I am sorry," she said.
+She knew what it was to lose a parent.
+‘I am sorry,‘ she said.

 He smiled — a thin, tight smile.
-"It is what it is."
+‘It is what it is.‘

-*She did not notice that his sympathy came with questions about the land, about the boundaries, about what would happen to Stanwey if Harold were lost.*

 ---

-### Warning 1: The Nurse

-Beatrice walked to the river-bend farm the next day, hoping to find news of a bird.
-The nurse was in the yard, scattering grain for the few scrawny hens that remained.

-"I saw that knight leaving," the nurse said, her eyes narrowing.
-"The one who brought the news."

-Beatrice stopped.
-"Sir Guy?"

-"That one."
-The nurse's voice was flat.
-"I know his type.
-Charming.
-Helpful.
-Always asking questions."

-"He was asking about the manor."

-"That is what I mean."
-The nurse wiped her hands on her apron.
-"A man who asks too many questions about other people's land is not just curious, child.
-He is measuring."

-Beatrice laughed.
-"You are suspicious of everyone."

-"I am suspicious of men who smile too easily," the nurse said.
-"And men who ask too many questions."

-Beatrice shook her head.
-"He brought news of my father.
-He was kind."

-"Kindness and honesty are not the same thing."

-*Beatrice walked on, irritated.
-She did not want to hear this.
-The nurse was old and set in her ways.
-She did not know Sir Guy.
-She had no right to judge him.*

----

 ### Warning 2: The Reeve

 Later that week, the reeve met Beatrice at the gate, his face troubled.
-"My lady, that knight — the one who passed through — he was asking about the boundaries."
+‘My lady, that knight — the one who passed through — he was asking about the boundaries.‘

 Beatrice frowned.
-"The boundaries?"
+‘The boundaries?‘

-"Aye.
-Where the land ends, who holds what, whether any of it has been sold or disputed."
+‘Aye.
+Where the land ends, who holds what, whether any of it has been sold or disputed.‘

 She shrugged.
-"He is interested in how we manage.
-That is not unusual."
+‘He is interested in how we manage.
+That is not unusual.‘

 The reeve shook his head.
-"I have been managing this land for twenty years, my lady.
-Men who ask about boundaries are not usually planning to help you keep them."
+‘I have been managing this land for twenty years, my lady.
+Men who ask about boundaries are not usually planning to help you keep them.‘

-"He was just being curious."
+‘He was just being curious.‘

-"A man who is just curious does not ask how much the land is worth."
+‘A man who is just curious does not ask how much the land is worth.‘

 *Beatrice said nothing.
 The reeve was old and cautious.
 He did not know Sir Guy.
 She did not want to hear this.*